mpechter/ballot_requests/README.md

-# ballot_requests
+# Ballot_requests

-Analysis of PA mail-in ballot requests.
+An analysis of PA mail-in ballot requests.